aaronhurt/zfs-replicate/README.md

 ## 1 - enable (use at your own risk)
 ##
 #ALLOW_ROOT_DATASETS=0

+## Fallback to full send when source and destination have drifted.
+It is
+## expected that the destination dataset is a 1:1 copy of the source.
+## Modification of the destination data set by removing snapshots
+## shared with the source often results in failure.
+Setting this option
+## to "1" will cause the script to fallback to a full send of all source
+## snapshots to the destination dataset.
+When combined with the "-F" option
+## in the destination receive pipe, this option will force a reconciliation.
+## This option will NEVER alter the source.
+The source is always authoritative.
+##
+## 0 - disable (default)
+## 1 - enable (use at your own risk)
+##
+#FORCE_FALLBACK=0

+## Prune destination snapshots when a drift is detected.
+Similar to
+## the "FORCE_FALLBACK" option above, it is expected that source and destination
+## datasets are 1:1 copies after the first run of the script.
+Manually
+## altering source or destination snapshots will normally result in failures.
+## Setting this option to "1" will cause the script to remove snapshots that
+## appear to have been created by this script from the destination if they do
+## not exist on the source dataset.
+This option will NEVER alter the source.
+## The source is always authoritative.
+##
+## 0 - disable (default)
+## 1 - enable (use at your own risk)
+##
+#FORCE_PRUNE=0

 ## Option to recursively snapshot children of datasets contained
 ## in the replication set.